RatulHasan/custom-role-creator/readme.txt

 7. Reset Roles

 == Changelog ==
+= 1.1.3 =
+* 🚀 Tested with the new WordPress version 6.8.1
+* ❌ Remove text domain to autoload

 = 1.1.2 =
 * Tested with the new WordPress version 6.4.2
 * 🛠️ [FIX] Nonce verification issue fixed.